Summer Legal Internship

 Open to law students and recent grads

 Interns’ work includes legal research, writing, and advocacy support.
 Interns will work independently and as a team, and are encouraged to engage with the Bernstein Institute staff and visiting scholars as active colleagues.
-This is an excellent opportunity for anyone seeking to enhance their knowledge of human rights law and practice and/or to pursue a career in public interest and social justice.
-The internship is unpaid.
+We are the only U.S. legal academic center dedicated to advancing research, education, and advocacy on legal empowerment in the United States and globally.
+This is an excellent opportunity for anyone dedicated to advancing research, education, and advocacy on legal empowerment in the United States and globally.

 To apply: Applicants will need to send (1) cover letter, (2) current CV, (3) three references, (4) current academic transcript (unofficial is fine), and (5) a writing sample (10 pages maximum)